exoplatform/exo-documentation/docs/ManageTasks.rst

 How to change the status of a task?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you want to change a task's from a column (status) to another, you can do it through two manners:
+To reflect the progress of a task, you can change its status.
+There are two ways of doing it:

 -  Edit the taks and change its status to the desired one
 -  Drag the task from its first column and the drop it to the desired one.
 The drag&drop is feasible in both views BOARD and LIST.